VirtualBrainLab/vbl-docs/source/02_traj_planner/02_tp_tutorial.md

 To set up a new probe, select the corresponding button the new probe panel **(7)**.
 By default, probes are spawned at Bregma.
 You can change the reference coordinate in the *Atlas* settings.
 When you have multiple probes in the scene you can click on the probe objects to switch the *active* probe, or you can click on the probe panels on the left side of the screen.

 The coordinates of a probe are shown in the last panel **(8)** and can be copied to the clipboard using the download icon at the top right.
 When the probe is outside of the brain we display the tip coordinate and angles.
 When the probe is inside the brain Pinpoint computes for you the *brain surface coordinate* and *depth* of the probe, which are the coordinates you would need to re-create an insertion.
-See the
+See the surgery section for a few important details.

-A probe **insertion** is defined by a target coordinate in the brain and a set of angles to reach that point.
-When you export a planned insertion Pinpoint will compute the **brain surface coordinate** and **depth** of the probe, which you will need to actually perform your experiment.

 ## Camera controls